jswinther/dtu-beng-computer-engineering-projects/README.md

 # dtu-beng-computer-engineering-projects
-Repository containing all my school projects
+Repository containing all my school projects from bachelor of engineering at DTU in computer engineering

 Contributors
 * https://github.com/Baekgaard26